talestonini/talestonini.com-v1/src/main/resources/pages/posts/LambdaDays24.md

 able to network with other FP programmers and build an understanding of the scale of FP in the European market.
 Working in Australia, I feel the isolation and sometimes a delay in the adoption of FP concepts in software engineering, despite the tremendous effort and quality gains they can bring.
-Simple things like *immutability*, *referential transparency*, *pure functions* and *stateless code* can be carelessly overlooked.
-In the end, I was somewhat relieved to see that FP is growing in adoption but still a niche in Europe too, contraty to my impressions from all the repositories and online content I see coming from countries such as the Netherlands, Germany and Poland.
+Simple things like *immutability*, *referential transparency*, *pure functions* and *stateless code* lead to more *correct and maintainable software.
+In the end, I was somewhat relieved to see that FP is growing in adoption but still a niche in Europe too, contraty to my impressions from all the repositories and online content authored in countries such as the Netherlands, Germany and Poland.

 Because the conference is about a programming paradigm and does not focus on a specific technology, talk topics ranged vastly, which was an absolute delight for me.
-There were talks on **Property-Based Testing** (PBT), embedding a Domain Specific Language (DSL) in a host functional language using the **Tagless Final** style, a deep dive into **Algebraic Data Types** (ADTs), using the **Y Combinator** for recursion in any language, **Information Flow Control** (IFC), discussions on *how programmers think about code* and *what language features and testing techniques favour people with this or that neuro-diverse trait*, among many others.
+There were talks on **Property-Based Testing** (PBT), embedding a Domain Specific Language (DSL) in a host functional language using the **Tagless Final** style, a deep dive into **Algebraic Data Types** (ADTs), using the **Y Combinator** for recursion in any language, **Information Flow Control** (IFC), AI, discussions on *how programmers think about code* and *what language features and testing techniques favour people with this or that neuro-diverse trait*, among many others.
 I also heard about FP languages that are quite popular in the community, like **Elm** and **Elixir**, which I had never heard of before.